Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Simulation Results

-\textbf{Local Model Training Configuration.} To supplement the above results, we further examine the joint impact of clustering (with cluster topologies for { $C \in \{1, 2, 10\}$} are sampled from the first row of Fig.~\ref{fig:WorldViewCondensed}) and the relative importance of ML convergence and latency (i.e., { $\alpha_1$} and { $\alpha_2$} in { $\bm{\mathcal{P}}$}) on the local training configuration, specifically, the number of local training rounds { $L = L^{(k)}$} executed before each local aggregation.
-These trends are visualized in Fig.~\ref{fig:3DVisual}.
+\textbf{Local Model Training Configuration:} To supplement the above results, we further examine the joint impact of (i) clustering (with cluster/VC topologies for { $C \in \{1, 2, 10\}$} are sampled from the first row of Fig.~\ref{fig:WorldViewCondensed}) and (ii) the relative importance of ML convergence and latency (i.e., { $\alpha_1$} and { $\alpha_2$} in { $\bm{\mathcal{P}}$}) on the local model training, specifically, the number of local training rounds { $L = L^{(k)}$}.
+The results are visualized in Fig.~\ref{fig:3DVisual}.
 The results indicate that when the weight on latency (i.e., { $\alpha_2$}) is reduced and the emphasis on convergence (i.e., { $\alpha_1$}) is increased, the number of local aggregations rises.
-This enables more frequent debiasing of local satellite models, which in turn accelerates convergence.
-This effect is further amplified as the number of clusters decreases, since a higher number of local aggregations is only effective when each cluster contains a sufficiently diverse and high-quality local dataset.
-To the best of our knowledge, these findings represent one of the first quantitative characterizations of this trade-off in the Fed-LS literature.
+This enables more frequent debiasing of satellites' models, which in turn accelerates convergence.
+This phenomenon is amplified as the number of clusters/VCs decreases (e.g., for $C=1$), since a higher number of local aggregations is only effective when each satellite cluster/VC contains a sufficiently diverse dataset.